 The following warning signs can help you determine if you just need a quick tune-up or if it’s time to replace your current heating system.

 1. Frequent Repair Costs

-It is common for a heating system to eventually need a part replacement or a little attention once a year to make sure everything is running smoothly, but a well-maintained heating unit should work without much mending along the way.
+It is not uncommon for a heater to eventually need a new blower or a little TLC once a year to make sure everything is running smoothly, but a well-maintained heating unit should work without much mending along the way.
 A few indicators that your system may be in need of replacing are below:

 - calling the service technician repeatedly for the same concern;

 - needing several visits during the same heating season;

 - constantly spending money just to keep your house comfortably warm.

 A general rule to remember: if annual repair costs reach 50 percent of the present value of the heating system, it’s most likely time to replace your furnace.

 Are your heating are a little more than they were last year?
 That may be a sign that some part of your heater is weakening.
 Most companies can provide a residential energy audit which can show you easily remedied inefficiencies like weather-stripping around your doors and windows or attic insulation.
 It may also be the first step in discovering if your heating unit is in need of replacing.
 Older heating units can be very inefficient, while newer products are much more efficient at heating your home.
 Also, upgrading to a high-efficiency system could mean tax credits or utility rebates and incentives to help you recoup the cost of the new system.

 Heating units were never designed to last forever.
 Newer, more efficient systems are coming out all the time.
 But how long should your unit last?
 The magic number for a furnace or boiler is 15 years.
 But keep in mind many old heating systems operate at an efficiency of just 65% or less!
 A replacement that’s been qualified with the Energy Star rating can be up to 30% more efficient, and that’s a difference you’ll notice in your home and your bank account.